-In our opinion and according to the information and explanations given to us, there are no directors to whom remuneration is paid / payable in accordance with the provisions of Section 197 of the Act.
-The Ministry of Corporate Affairs has not prescribed other details under Section 197(16) which are required to be commented upon by us.
+In our opinion and according to the information and explanations given to us, there are no directors to whom remuneration is paid / payable is in accordance with the provisions of Section 197 of the Act.
+The Ministry of Corporate Affairs has not prescribed other details under Section 197(16) of the Act which are required to be commented upon by us.

-For B S R & Associates Chartered Accountants Firm's Registration No.: 128901W
+For B S R and Associates Chartered Accountants Firm's Registration No.128901W

-Place: Gurugram Date: 18 June 2021 Rajesh Arora Partner Membership No.: 076124 UDIN: 21076124AAAACP9116

-Annexure A referred to in our Independent Auditor's Report to the Members of HT Music and Entertainment Company Limited on the Financial Statements for the year ended 31 March 2021

-We report that:
+Place: Gurugram Date: 27 May 2022 David Jones Partner Membership No. 098113 UDIN: 22098113AJRZLL5371 Annexure A referred to in our Independent Auditor's Report to the Members of HT Music and Entertainment Company Limited on the Financial Statements for the year ended 31 March 2022 We report that: